-John Ostler is in his third year at Plymouth State in 2016-17 as head coach for men's and women's cross country, indoor and outdoor track and field.
+John Ostler is in his fifth year at Plymouth State in 2018-19 as head coach for men's and women's cross country, indoor and outdoor track and field.
 Coach Ostler took over the cross country program after one year from PSU Athletic Hall of Famer Dave Severance, and has helped start the track and field programs from the ground up.
 Ostler came to Plymouth State from Hamilton College in Clinton, N.Y., where he was an assistant with the cross country and track & field coaching staffs.

 Ostler led the Panther cross country teams in his first year in 2014, taking over the head coach position just prior to the season.
 The Panthers have improved each cross country season since their inaugural campaign in 2013, and the Panthers finished third (men) and fifth (women) at the 2015 Little East Conference Championships.
 Ostler also coached 2015 LEC Cross Country Men's Rookie of the Year Sam Brunnette, and 2016 LEC Indoor Track and Field champions in the men's 1000 meters (Warren Bartlett) and 3000 meters (Brunnette).
 He also coached one qualifier for the ECAC Outdoor Championships in the women's shot put (Selena Baillargeon).